Roadmap

 - Expanded MCP tool vocabulary for conversation memory (Q2 2026) - richer write-back primitives so agents can capture decisions, takeaways, and open questions as first-class graph entries, not just messages.

-- LongMemEval hybrid benchmark refinement (Q2 2026) - ongoing work on our hybrid evaluation harness to keep pace with the state of the art in long-horizon memory benchmarks.
+configure_custom_collectorso the user's AI (Claude, Cursor, ChatGPT) can infer source category, auth style, and extraction shape from a system's docs and wire up a working collector in one MCP turn. - LongMemEval hybrid benchmark refinement (Q2 2026) - ongoing work on our hybrid evaluation harness to keep pace with the state of the art in long-horizon memory benchmarks.

 - Universal extraction coverage (Q2 2026) - one deterministic extractor for any source, driven by the canonical schema and user corrections.
 Industry-agnostic by design.